Jul 1, 2025

 ZCG

-ZCG is a leading, privately held global firm comprised of private markets asset management, business consulting services, and technology development and solutions.
+ZCG is a leading, privately held global firm with approximately $8B of AUM* comprised of three dynamic, cross-disciplinary platforms: private markets asset management, business consulting services, and technology development and solutions.

 Media Contact